 Knight School's Tenth Anniversary

 Swaffield has been running Knight School since 2008 and we believe we are the only school in London to run such an initiative.
 The programme, which was inspired by The Knight School Foundation (which was founded by Gary Brown MBE, a former policeman, in Rutland, Lincolnshire), is based on the Knights’ Code of Conduct and Chivalry and teaches children old-fashioned values that will help them in the modern world.
-We estimate that an amazing 360 children have passed through the Knight School Programme over the past ten years.
+We estimated then that an amazing 360 children have passed through the Knight School Programme over the past ten years.